-Learn all about warp and weft, what are their meaning and differences.
-On the Star Trek series, space crafts were propelled through star systems and into space via a different warp speed.
-It must have been a direct flight path because the warp is the straight length grain of the fabric.
-In sewing circles, the warp, combined with the weft, make up the weave of the fabric.
+Learn all about warp and weft, what are their meaning, and differences.
+In the Star Trek series, space crafts were propelled through star systems and into space via a different warp speed.
+It must have been a direct flight path because the warp is the straight-length grain of the fabric.
+In sewing circles, the warp, combined with the weft, makes up the weave of the fabric.
 It is these two components that turn yarn into fabric.

 What is Warp?

 The warp is the lengthwise threads on the fabric loom.
 These threads are held stationary.
-The warp lies parallel with the selvage or edge of the fabric.
+The warp lies parallel to the selvage or edge of the fabric.
 The warp threads are the support network for the weft.
-In the photo below, the warp are the white threads.
+In the photo below, the warp is the white threads.

 What is Weft?

-The weft, sometimes known as the woof, are the horizontal threads.
+The weft, sometimes known as the woof, is the horizontal thread.
 They are threaded over and under the warp threads.
 The single thread of yarn that goes across the warp is known as a pick.
 In the photo below, the weft threads are colored.